Dear Folklore Agony Aunt

 The Folklore Agony Aunt

 Have a problem?
 Frustrated by conventional advice?
-Let the Folklore Agony Aunt bring a different perspective.
-Click here to tell me all about it.
+Let the Folklore Agony Aunt bring a different perspective to your troubles.
+Click here to tell her all about it.